pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v6_4_and_v6_5.md

 Example:

 ```
-WARN  o.p.c.u.Announcement - ⚠ In version 7.0.0, the `pac4j-config` module will be removed (✉ contact `pac4j-dev@googlegroups.com` for discussions)
+WARN  o.p.c.u.Announcement - ⚠ In version 7.0.0, the `pac4j-config` module will be removed
 ```

+In v6.5, this concept is generalized to replace existing warnings here and there.

 ## 8) Initialization improvements